Basis for International Interactions

 From the perspective of monetary sovereignty, one should consider the European Monetary Union as a single society.
 Obviously it is not a single country.
 But, it is a single society formed from the union of several countries.
 These member countries collectively decide on admittance of other countries into their monetary union.
 The European Monetary Union could be considered as one more step towards building Utopia for these countries.

 On the other hand, the United Kingdom decided to disentangle itself from the European Union.
-Brexit was due to disagreements; it was due to the reduction of the feeling of "we belong together".
-Perhaps, the United Kingdom entered into the European Union prematurely.
+Brexit resulted from disagreements and a reduced feeling of "we belong together".
+Perhaps the United Kingdom entered into the European Union prematurely.
 Whatever the reasons, Brexit is not an impediment for the United Kingdom in achieving its Utopia.
 The United Kingdom is a monetary sovereign society.
-It has the independence to decide for the common good of its citizens and it will conduct trade with European countries with newly agreed terms.
+It has the independence to decide for the common good of its citizens and it will conduct its interactions with European countries with newly agreed terms.

 United World

-The discussion about ideas like "eliminating barriers", "we belong together", and "Monetary Unions" leads us to the question: what preconditions need to be satisfied for two neighboring countries to decide to merge and call themselves a single country - not just a monetary union?
+Discussions of ideas like "eliminating barriers", "we belong together", and "Monetary Unions" leads us to the question: what preconditions must be met for two neighboring countries to decide to merge and call themselves a single country - not just a monetary union?
 This question is complicated to answer and we will discuss it in a future version of this book.

 One of the major milestones in the path to building Utopia is a United World.
-The United World is the situation when we dissolve all boundaries and humanity will exist on Earth as a single society.
+The United World is the state in which we dissolve all boundaries and humanity will exist on Earth as a single society.
 The United World is just a milestone; it is not the end of building Utopia; it is a major milestone though.

 Before we can get to a United World, we will go through a process of willingly consolidating several societies and countries into larger societies and countries.
 In this process, due to disagreements, some larger societies and countries may break apart into independent societies and countries.
 This is part of the process.
 It is a process of trying out different scenarios and discovering better scenarios.
-It is a process to distinguish between the more important and the less important.
+It is a process of distinguishing between what is more important and what is less important.

 Eventually we will get there.
 Eventually we will reach the milestone of a United World.
 No one knows how long that will take.

-Until then, we will have countries, each of these countries will seek to maximize the good of its citizens, we will have international interactions, and the financial infrastructures of societies will agree upon various mechanisms for these international interactions.
+Until then, we will have countries, and each one of these countries will seek to maximize the good of its citizens.
+We will have international interactions, and the UFIs of all these countries will agree upon various mechanisms for these international interactions.